 - No ATM facility is available in the camp.
 Be aware that there isn’t one at Orpen either.

 There is a small shop, a laundromat, a gas station, and a swimming pool at Orpen rest camp.
 There is also a communal kitchen.

 Wildlife that can be seen around Tamboti satellite camp are honey badgers, genets, and elephants (at the dry riverbed).

-Birding enthusiasts will enjoy the bird hide in camp.
+Birding enthusiasts will enjoy the bird hide in camp as many birds of Kruger stop here.
 Sunbirds and vultures are seen regularly in camp.
 We saw this blacksmith lapwing not far from camp.

 Do not leave any unattended food on the veranda (or inside the tent) to avoid wild animals like vervet monkeys and baboons visiting your tent looking for a snack.